MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 ---
-title: "Migrate to Windows 10/11 Pro or Enterprise on Surface Hub 2"
+title: "Migrate to Windows 10/11 Pro or Enterprise on Surface Hub"
-description: "How to migrate from Windows 10 Team on Surface Hub 2 to Windows 10/11 Pro or Windows 10/11 Enterprise." ms.prod: surface-hub
+description: "How to migrate from Windows 10 Team on Surface Hub to Windows 10/11 Pro or Windows 10/11 Enterprise." ms.prod: surface-hub
 author: coveminer
 ms.author: hachidan